openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 # Teleinfo Binding

 The Teleinfo binding supports an interface to ENEDIS/ERDF [Teleinfo protocol](http://www.linuxembarque.free.fr/electro/compt_energie/specifications_techniques_edf_teleinfo.pdf) for (French) Electricity Meter.
-Teleinfo is a protocol to read many electrical statTeleinfo ADCO istics of your electricity meter: instantaneous power consumption, current price period, meter reading...
+Teleinfo is a protocol to read many electrical statistics of your electricity meter: instantaneous power consumption, current price period, meter reading...
 These values can be used to

 - send your meter reading to your electricity provider with a simple copy/paste,